hkbakke/terraform-vsphere-customizer/README.md

+# Note about this project
+This project was created when the cloud-init integration with vSphere was somewhat lacking, or at least little known.
+This is not the case anymore, so you should use the cloud-init approach with terraform in the future.
+There will be no future development in this project.

 # terraform-vsphere-customizer
 Customize vSphere VM templates when deployed from terraform.
 Created to compensate for lack of Debian support in the template customizer that VMware provides.